openfheorg/openfhe-network-examples/raven/README.md

 > `sudo ./playbook.sh`

-[At this point it fails.
-Router1 failed.
-In process]

 ## Running with ssl

 To run with `ssl`, we need to first create a root certificate that is then used by the nodes to create their signed server and client certificates (this is just a dummy setup to test that `ssl` with certificates can be setup with raven nodes and works).
+From the root of the repo:

 ```
+mkdir {apropriate raven demo directory
 cd certs/
 sh ../scripts/create_root_cert.sh
+sh ./scripts/create_cert.sh {raven demo name}
 cd ..

 ```

 # Network Measurement example with two nodes

+First create an `~/opt` and an `~/outputs` directory in your home directory.
+The scripts need this.

 To run the `nm-raven-demo` example without `ssl` using the input file path `/data/demoData/threshnet_input_file_diff`, run